bwipp/postscriptbarcode/SECURITY.md

 ## Supported Versions

 All development is done against the current head of the master branch, with a single train of releases being tagged from the master branch regularly and often.
-Bug fixes are not backported to old versions.
+Bugfixes are not backported to old versions.

 ## Reporting a Vulnerability